-The Company uses sensitive area herbicides, mixes, rates and frequency of application requirements on the full length and width of all rights-of-way.
-Therefore the outer limit of the Limited Spray area does not need to be identified.
+The Company follows all Sensitive Area Restrictions.
+Herbicide mixes, limits, and frequency of application meet all requirements on the full length and width of all rights-of-way.

-^{}Massachusetts Approved herbicides for sensitive sites
+\Massachusetts Approved herbicides for sensitive sites

-[†]Per the DFA Decision Concerning the Wetlands Impact Study for utilities per 333 CMR 11.04(4)(c)(2).
+&lt;sup>+Per the DFA Decision Concerning the Wetlands Impact Study for utilities per 333 CMR 11.04(4)(c)(2).